netdata/learn/docs/store/change-metrics-storage.md

 import { Calculator } from '../../src/components/agent/dbCalc/'

-The [database engine](/docs/agent/database/engine) uses RAM to store recent metrics.
-When metrics reach a certain age, and based on how much system RAM you allocate toward storing metrics in memory, they are compressed and "spilled" to disk for long-term storage.
+The Netdata Agent uses a time-series database (TSDB), named the [database engine (`dbengine`)](/docs/agent/database/engine), to store metrics data.
+The most recently-collected metrics are stored in RAM, and when metrics reach a certain age, and based on how much system RAM you allocate toward storing metrics in memory, they are compressed and "spilled" to disk for long-term storage.

 The default settings retain about two day's worth of metrics on a system collecting 2,000 metrics every second, but the Netdata Agent is highly configurable if you want your nodes to store days, weeks, or months worth of per-second data.